-The growing discontent within the colonies about the taxes and laws surrounding trade continued to fall on deaf ears, and the British Parliament, drawing upon their immense creativity and compassion, reacted by imposing even more taxes on their New World counterparts.
-If you’re thinking, “What?!
-Really?!” just imagine how the colonists felt!
+The growing discontent within the colonies about the taxes and laws surrounding trade continued to fall on deaf ears, and the British Parliament, drawing upon their immense creativity and compassion, reacted by imposing even more taxes on their New World neighbors.
+If you’re thinking, ‘What?
+Seriously?!’ just imagine how the colonists felt!

 This enraged the colonists because it once again interfered with their ability to do business, and because, once again, the law had been passed without consulting the colonists to see how it would affect them.
 But this time, instead of writing letters and boycotting, the increasingly radical rebels took drastic action.

 The first move was to block the unloading of tea.
 In Baltimore and Philadelphia, the ships were denied entry into the port and sent back to England, and in other ports, the tea was unloaded and left to rot on the dock.

 In Boston, the ships were denied entry to the port, but the governor of Massachusetts, Thomas Hutchinson, in an attempt to enforce British law, ordered the ships to not go back to England.
 This left them stranded in the harbor, vulnerable to attack.

 To send a message loud and clear to the British government that the Tea Act and all this other taxation without representation nonsense would not be tolerated, the Sons of Liberty, led by Samuel Adams, executed one of the more famous mass protests of all time.

 They organized themselves and dressed up as Native Americans, sneaked into Boston harbor on the night of December 6, 1773, boarded the ships of the British East India Company, and dumped 340 chests of tea into the sea, the estimated value of which is about $1.7 million in today’s money.